code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-04-13-spring-kafka-boot-example.md

   boot: boot.t
 ```

-> Scroll down to <var># APACHE KAFKA</var> [in the following link in order to get a complete overview on all the Spring Kafka properties](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html) that can be set for auto configuration using the Spring Boot application properties file.
+> Scroll down to <var># APACHE KAFKA</var> [in the following link in order to get a complete overview of all the Spring Kafka properties](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html){:target="_blank"} that can be set for auto configuration using the Spring Boot application properties file.

 # Testing the Sender and Receiver